garbles/angular-bottle-opener/README.md

 Its motivation is an attempt to minimize the number of http requests made to your server during a page load by storing non-sensitive, rarely/never-updated data on the client's localStorage.

-This library is a work-in-progress.
+### WARNING!!

+This library is still in the very very early stages and I'm constantly changing my mind on how it should work.
+Please, if you're interested in trying it out, be prepared for changes!

 ## Installing